Former Canada Creosote Plant site

 Monitoring may be required to provide assurance that there continues to be no unacceptable risk to human health receptors at the site.
-Alberta Environment and Parks will continue to work with responsible parties and the City of Calgary to ensure appropriate action is taken.
+The Alberta government will continue to work with responsible parties and the City of Calgary to ensure appropriate action is taken.

-All reports and results can be found on Alberta Environment and Parks’ Environmental Site Assessment Repository.
+All reports and results can be found on our Environmental Site Assessment Repository.

 For ease of reference, the most recent reports are included here: